Seminole Rest History

 NPS/Photo Steele

-Seminole Rest tells a story of the Timucua Indians, pioneer settlement and a preservation of cultures.
-With accounts from Spanish writings, as well as the science of archeology, we are able to connect the past to the present.
-The main house as well as the caretaker's home were constructed prior to 1888.
+Seminole Rest tells a story of the Timucua Indians, early pioneer settlement and the preservations of cultures.
+With accounts from the writings of early explorers, as well as the science of archeology, we can connect the past to the present.

 Park footer